wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-article-index-v1.md

 <properties
-   pageTitle="HDInsight article index for Azure Management Portal | Windows Azure" description="An index page with links to articles about HDInsight on the Azure Management Portal.
+   pageTitle="HDInsight article index for Azure Management Portal | Azure" description="An index page with links to articles about HDInsight on the Azure Management Portal.
 Microsoft recommends the Azure Management Portal for new Hadoop clusters on HDInsight." services="hdinsight" documentationCenter="na"